redatawfik/DoctorFinder/README.md

 8. Using User Location to search for nearest doctor using Google Location API.
 9. Save favorite doctor for offline work using Room Library.

+## Getting Started

+You can clone this repo by running this command ``` git clone https://github.com/redatawfik/DoctorFinder.git ``` on git bash or linux/mac terminal.

+### Prerequisites

+To run the App on your device, just import to android studio from gradle.
+Then Sync project so gradle can download everything you need

 ## Screenshots:
 <img width="45%" src="https://user-images.githubusercontent.com/13278795/42703992-87cacde6-86ce-11e8-86d1-f94261225446.png" />